Clinical Trials Strategy Action Group

 • This course is specifically designed for individuals involved in biomedical research, clinical trials, and healthcare.
 It is ideal for investigators, researchers, clinicians, study coordinators, healthcare administrators, and anyone interested in fostering equity, diversity, and inclusion within clinical research and trial participation.

-Sketch quotes
+Sketch Quotes

 Network Chairs